20tab/UnrealEnginePython/docs/ManagingAssets.md

 ue.log(material.properties())
 ```

-To get a list of all the assets under a specific Path:
+To get a list of all the assets under a specific path:

 ```py
 materials = ue.get_assets('/Game/Materials')